 was always the same.
 I wanted to be a Gospel singer and a Mommy.
 God has allowed me to be both.
 He is so good to me.

 I can't tell you that it has always been easy, because it hasn't been.
 Taking a blind, multi-handicapped child on the road

-for twenty six years is far from easy.
-But when you see the effect and impact she has on the people that we meet,
+for twenty eight years is far from easy.
+But when you see the effect and impact she has on the people that we meet, you just

-it is for us to be Kiley's parents.
-To be able to be together as a family and for me to Minister through song and testimony
+for us to be Kiley's parents.
+To be able to be together as a family and for me to Minister through song and testimony of the